Passer au contenu principal

 Small, hand-spread strips

-A good size is 20m long and 2m wide – for this size, the sums are quite easy; simply divide the rate per hectare you wish to test by 250 and apply that evenly to the test strip (i.e. 1 kg of fertiliser is equivalent to 250 kg/ha).
+A good size is 20m long x 2m wide – for this size, the sums are quite easy; simply divide the rate per hectare you wish to test by 250 and apply that evenly to the test strip (i.e. 1 kg of fertiliser is equivalent to 250 kg/ha).
 Because the areas are quite small, it is advisable to put down two sets of test strips within a paddock.
 After you have weighed out the fertiliser, six of these small test strips can be put down in about 45 minutes.

 • Mark the four corners of each strip and run twine around them to ‘outline’ the test strip